Mornington Crescent (game): Gameplay on I'm Sorry I Haven't a Clue

-A regular feature that introduces Mornington Crescent is a letters section which begins with the chairman's comments ("I notice from the sheer weight of this week's postbag, we've received a little over no letters" and "I see from the number of letters raining down on us this week that the Scrabble factory has exploded again").
-The selected letter each week is invariably from "A Mrs. Trellis of North Wales", whose incoherent letters usually mistake the chairman for another Radio 4 presenter or media personality.
-"Dear Libby," (she writes), "why oh why ... very nearly spells YOYO", or "Dear Mr. Titchmarsh, never let them tell you that size isn't important.
-My aunt told me that, but then all my new wallpaper fell off."
+A regular feature that introduces Mornington Crescent is a letters section which begins with the host's comments (e.g. "I notice from the sheer weight of this week's postbag, we've received a little over no letters" or "I see from the number of letters raining down on us this week that the Scrabble factory has exploded again").
+The selected letter each week is invariably from "A Mrs. Trellis of North Wales", who usually mistakes the host for another Radio 4 presenter or media personality.